 - Measure versions (alternative measures) not listed on the Certification Report.

 - Combination of data types: administrative, medical record, supplemental data

 - Software vendors should work with licensed organizations to facilitate review of these additional items.

 What are the benefits of NCQA Measure Certification?

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).
 NCQA HEDIS Compliance Audit® is a registered trademark of NCQA.
 NCQA HEDIS Measure CertificationSM is a service mark of NCQA.

 - Certified measures are exempt from manual source code review by auditors during the HEDIS Compliance Audit® or P4P Audit Compliance Review.

 - Certification incorporates new HEDIS measures into the testing process which reduces time and resources for you and your clients.

 - Provides visibility for your company’s commitment to quality (press releases and posting on NCQA’s website).

-- Certified Vendors receive a NCQA Certified Software Vendor Seal that enhance your advertising efforts (see the advertising guidelines for details).
+- Vendors receive an NCQA Certified Measure Seal that enhance your advertising efforts (see the advertising guidelines for details).